 13. Stinger suit

-If you're traveling to Far North Queensland during the dry season (May-October) then you don't need to worry about wearing a stinger suit, let alone packing one, but if you're traveling outside of those months and you want to swim in the ocean, you have to wear one.
+If you're travelling to Far North Queensland during the dry season (May-October) then you don't need to worry about wearing a stinger suit, let alone packing one, but if you're travelling outside of those months and you want to swim in the ocean, you have to wear one.
 This is to protect you from harmful stingers such as box jellyfish and blue bottles.
 If you don't want to buy one and pack it, you can always hire one from various surf stores at your chosen destination in Far North Queensland.